uqs4760908/PatternAnalysis-2025/recognition/README.md

 ## File structure

-* `config.py`: defines configuration parameters used by models
+* `config.py`: configures the models' architecture and hyperparameters
 * `dataset.py`: loads data from the dataset, and apply data augmentation
 * `modules.py`: defines the models and components used
 * `train.py`: contains the main train loop